Sociology/Anthropology (SOA)

 SOA 405.
 Sociocultural Theories.
 4 Hours.

 In-depth study of classical social theorists (Marx, Weber, Durkheim, Mead) and their answer(s) to the central question of sociology, "Where does order come from?''
-Course Information: Prerequisite: At least one upper-division sociology and one upper-division anthropology course, or permission of instructor.
+Course Information: Prerequisites: At least one upper-division sociology and one upper-division anthropology course, or permission of instructor.

 SOA 408.
 Feminist Theories.
 4 Hours.

 What would a good society be like?
 We will discuss a range of feminist theories with different views on the good society, including liberal, radical, socialist, post modern, and global feminisms.
 These theories offer different solutions to such social issues as division of labor in the home and beyond, reproductive rights, and sexuality.
 Through the experience of the course, each student will work to develop his or her own view of a good society.
 Course Information: Same as PHI 411, PSC 433, and WGS 411.
-Prerequisite: WGS 301 is recommended but not required.
+Prerequisites: WGS 301 is recommended but not required.

 SOA 410.
 Senior Seminar.
 3 Hours.

 A seminar for SOA majors in their final year.
 Builds and further develops students' sociological/anthropological research, writing, and analytical abilities through application of these skills to a senior essay topic.
 Focus on the senior essay topics will derive from intense examinations of how sociological/anthropological knowledge can be applied to at least four issues facing society.
 Seminar discussions will be evaluated for content and presentations, and two senior essays will be the culmination of the course.
 These essays will be reviewed by all program faculty and will constitute the assessment in the major for each SOA graduate.
-Course Information: Prerequisite: SOA major, and permission of instructor.
+Course Information: Prerequisites: SOA major, and permission of instructor.

 SOA 411.
 Social Research Methods.
 4 Hours.